 NASA spacecraft captures glowing green dot on Jupiter caused by a lightning bolt

 An image from Jupiter taken by NASA's JunoCam shows a bright green dot on the planet's north pole.
-Turns out, the glowing orb is a lighting bolt, NASA says.
+Turns out, the glowing orb is a lightning bolt, NASA says.

 While lightning on Earth often comes from water clouds near the equator, clouds containing an ammonia-water solution oftentimes cause lighting near Jupiter's poles, according to NASA.